 Because all IPv6 traffic uses a public network interface, bandwidth charges apply.

 IPv6 is available for Droplets in every region.

-IPv6 is the most recent version of the protocol, designed to solve the address space problem with 2^128 addresses.
-In addition to other general improvements on the protocol itself, the massive increase in available addresses also makes IPv6 less vulnerable to brute force–style security exploits, like ones which scan an entire address space searching for vulnerabilities.
+IPv6 is the most recent version of the IP protocol.
+In addition to improvements on the protocol itself, IPv6's massive increase in available address space makes it less vulnerable to brute force–style security exploits, like ones which scan an entire address space searching for vulnerabilities.

 By default, each Droplet with IPv6 enabled is alloted a

 /124 subnet, which contains 16 configurable IPv6 addresses.
 One IPv6 address in this range is configured for the Droplet by default, and you can configure additional IPv6 addresses at any time.